Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/_index.md

 - 8 to 12 MB are allocated for each transfer
 - Transfer CFT may use up to 20 Gbytes of storage above the bar

-You can control the 64- bit usage with the MEMLIMIT=value JCL parameter.
-When the value is less than 512M, the use of 64- bit storage is disabled.
+You can control the 64-bit usage with the MEMLIMIT=value JCL parameter.
+When the value is less than 512M, the use of 64-bit storage is disabled.
 In this case, Transfer CFT will handle a smaller number of parallel transfers and use more (20%) CPU cycles.

 Even if Transfer CFT is running in a single address space, it may use a very large amount of virtual storage.
 You should monitor the z/OS use of page datasets.